Telenav/smithy/README.md

    input shapes cannot be inherited or indirect - i.e. you cannot have a child-object one of whose fields is populated from an HTTP query param, or similar.
 It would be simple enough to support this sort of thing in code generation.
+ * You cannot use a List, Map or Set shape directly as the output of an operation.
+   Amazon really, really wants you to paginate results and return a pagination token in a fixed length page of results.
+While that actually *is* good advice in many cases, consider cases such as streaming live log records.
+The reality is, in an async server using an async database driver, assuming you configure your cursor with a small batch size, you can serve infinitely large sets of results using a finite, and more importantly, *calculable* amount of memory.
+Forcing output types to always be a container makes such scenarios pointlessly difficult.

 Specifics of What's Here
 ========================